understandable-machine-intelligence-lab/Quantus/README.md

 ### Contributing

-If you would like to contribute to this project or add your metric to evaluate explanations please open an issue or submit a pull request.
+If you would like to contribute to this project or add your metric to evaluate explainable methods - please open an issue or submit a pull request.

 ## Disclaimers